skye2k2/clashjs/README.md

 Change the `info.team` property to the team number assigned to your team [Optional] Set the `info.style` property to the number of the rocket/spaceship style that you like.
 You can see all 110 styles in the game by clicking the Rocket icon.
 The style number is **above** the rocket/spaceship.

-__Note__: If you do not provide a name or a style, the game will automatically assign you a name and a rocket/spaceship style.
+__Note__: If you do not provide a name or a style, the game will randomly assign you a name and a rocket/spaceship style.

 Now run the app again.
 Have fun!